BasitAli164/Next-Js-Projects/README.md

 💞️ I’m looking to collaborate on open-source projects, web development challenges, or building innovative applications with a focus on user experience.
 📫 How to reach me: You can reach me through my email at opoali911@gmail.com || Abdupa911@gmail.com or https://www.linkedin.com/in/basit-ali-abdupa/
 😄 Pronouns: He/Him
-⚡ Fun fact: I enjoy experimenting with new frameworks and libraries, and currently I am building frontend project which enhance my skills
+⚡ Fun fact: I enjoy experimenting with new frameworks and libraries, and currently I am building frontend project which enhance my skills.